“That knowledge by which all related factors of unhappiness are removed is called Yoga.” – Bhagavad Gita, chapter six, verse thirteen.

 - Samadhi (absorbtion concentration)

 Patanjali was directly influenced by Gauthama Buddha; his predecessor by 300 years and The Yoga Sutras can be clearly understood in the light of Buddha’s teachings.
 Patanjali’s Yoga Sutras are also informed by the older philosophical systems of Sankhya and Vedanta, of which Buddha was also aware.
 The main content revolves around Buddha’s teachings, the theory and practice of which were in circulation throughout India during Patanjali’s time.
-The Sanskrit versions of the Buddha’s teaching form the basis of the Raja Yoga system and also developed centuries later into the Yogacara tradition.
 The 196 Yoga Sutras of Patanjali share the same essence as Buddha’s 84,000 suttas now known as the Pali Canon.
 Patanjali named his path, Ashtanga Yoga after Buddha’s Ashtanga Magga, meaning Noble Eightfold Path.
 The sutras are aphorisms; the teaching is reduced down to its most essential form like a series of mathematical formulae.
+Patanjali’s teachings represent one of the six schools of classical Indian philosophy and are referred to as Yoga Darshana.

 The human qualities that we admire and that bring us, and others, happiness, include kindness, forgiveness, selflessness, generosity, intelligence, equanimity and compassion.
 These qualities are present when the mind is in balance and not dominated by unconscious negative habit patterns (klesas) such as greed, anger, delusion, selfishness and fear.
 We all must have experienced how much easier it is to be kind, tolerant and reasonable when we are in a good mood.
 As soon as anger, craving or anxiety surfaces, the better side of our nature is overpowered by those strong emotions and we find that that the nobler qualities fly away.
 Not only does a balanced mind bring us happiness but also allows us to behave the way we would wish towards others.
 Raja Yoga is the systematic science to reach the goal of ultimate happiness, peace and unselfishness.

-Raja Yoga is concerned with alleviating suffering through self-awareness and personal growth.
+Yoga Darshana is concerned with alleviating suffering through self-awareness and personal growth.
 The first stage of self-awareness is knowing that change is possible and that change comes from within.
-Raja Yoga is the science of developing harmony and overcoming disharmony, with ourselves, with the people around us and with the environment we live in, in order to be happy, peaceful, and a positive influence in the world.
+Meditation is the science of developing harmony and overcoming disharmony, with ourselves, with the people around us and with the environment we live in, in order to be happy, peaceful, and a positive influence in the world.